chasangchual/tailresursion/README.md

 	at com.surefor.functional.HelloTailCall.sum(HelloTailCall.java:9)
 	at com.surefor.functional.HelloTailCall.sum(HelloTailCall.java:9)
 ```
 Hmm..
 It died with **sjava.lang.StackOverflowError** actually as expected.
 But no worries, it is time to dive deeper.
-Let me share another method to do same thing but run with tail call recursion.
+Let me share another methods to do same thing but run with tail call recursion.

 ```java
     public static Long sumTail(Integer n) {